About this project

 5. Adafruit PowerBoost 1000C

 You'll also need a hammer to install the hammer header onto the Pi Zero.
 And a flush wire cutter (a nail clipper will also work) to clip the header pins on the underside of the Pi Zero so they don't stick out from the board too much.

 If you're happy to solder on a regular header you could do that instead, or course.
 The hammer header is just a lot easier and faster to install.

 Everything else you need to put the Noodle Pi together will be in the kit.
-That will include: the shell, a mini on/off switch with pre-soldered-on wires, a few more small but important parts, a template to help with folding the camera cable, and details on how to put everything together (probably as a link to a video).
+That will include: the shell, a mini on/off switch, a few more important parts, a pre-folded pi zero camera cable, a micro-USB-OTG adapter, and details on how to put everything together (probably as a link to a video).

-The Noodle Pi w/Electronics Kit will also contain, in addition to the basic kit: a Camera Module v2, a Pi Zero camera cable, a male hammer header with installation jig, an Adafruit PowerBoost 1000c, and a 500mAh battery.
+The Noodle Pi w/Electronics Kit will also contain, in addition to the basic kit: a Camera Module v2, a male hammer header with installation jig, an Adafruit PowerBoost 1000c, and a 500mAh battery.

 Liberate Your Friends And Family